Prapthi564/MPPC23-Power-Apps/lab5/README.md

 ### ☑️ Task 3: Create a canvas app with the custom connector

+In this task, you will create a canvas app that connects to your ASP.NET Web API using the custom connector, and display data from the API using a gallery.

 When Visual Studio runs a web app and a tunnel is active, the web browser opens to a tunnel URL instead of a localhost URL.

 1. Run your Visual Studio solution and start debugging.